2025 marketing calendar: playable marketing ideas

 For Black Friday marketing campaigns to bear fruit, brands need to find effective levers to redirect their audience to their website (or in-store for a drive-to-store campaign).

-With more than 2K clicks driven to its site, Oui SNCF boosted sales over the period..
+With more than 2K clicks driven to its site, Oui SNCF boosted sales over the period.
+But as well as generating sales for Black Friday, the company also took advantage of the opportunity to collect email addresses and opt-ins to enrich its CRM.

 black friday game sncf